 ARE YOU CURRENTLY TAKING NEW CLIENTS?

-I do not have the capacity to continue to update my website, but usually have a short wait list.
-Sometimes, people catch me right when things are shifting and I can get them in right away.
+I do not have the capacity to continue to update my website, but as of 2024 I usually have space open or have a very short wait list.
 Please feel free to reach out.